 A sample is weighed and placed in a calibrated sample chamber of known volume.
 Helium is first loaded at a known pressure in a calibrated reference chamber and then expanded into the sample chamber.
 The equilibrated pressures for both steps are recorded by the instrument and the material volume is determined.
 The skeletal density is calculated from the determined material volume and the sample mass.

-Contact us today for your Density Determination needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Density Determination needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.